Episode 30

 Gareth Davies

 Composer of music, producer of podcasts.
 Latest TV series: Toad & Friends (Warner Bros.
 Discovery).
-Current podcasts include The Music Room and Podcasting People.
+Current podcasts include The Music Room, Podcasting People and The Sheppertonian.

 Hello pod person!
 I hope you’re having a brilliant day 🙌 I appreciate that not everyone can afford to leave a tip.
 If you are able, any contributions will go towards production costs (producing, editing, hosting, marketing etc.). 🎙️